-If you’re new to the sewing craft or just looking for a new sewing machine, I’m here to help.
+If you’re new to the sewing craft or looking for the best sewing machine, I’m here to help.
 I had always lived by a funny analogy, as God created Man, I create Clothes.
 I’ve never studied design and by no means am I a fashion protégé but I just adore sewing.
 Obviously, in this age hand sewing has become almost obsolete so I rely on sewing machines a lot.

 Embroidery, quilting or even random patch work, I absolutely love it all.
 I have tried out various sewing machines to find what would suit me best.
 With practice and determination, I am now able to do just about anything with a good sewing machine.
-So, I feel I should help other new seamsters and seamstresses like me find their best sewing machine.
+So, I feel I should help other new seamsters and seamstresses like me find their best sewing machine through my sewing machine reviews.

 So… Why Read This Blog?